 Fail Rate and Making Sure The Fox Pepper Spray Works

 One reason why Fox Pepper Spray is used by so many people is because it is reliable.
 In fact, Fox Pepper Spray has a failure rate equaling a fraction of one percent.
 However, when it comes to personal protection, a fraction of one percent may not be acceptable.
 If this is the case, then try testing your Fox Pepper Spray before use.
 Fox Pepper Spray can be tested by releasing a short spout.
 You should have your figure on the trigger for less then a second.
 Be sure to test the Fox Pepper Spray outdoors, with your back to the wind.
 As a final note, after testing, clear the tip of the pepper spray with a cotton swab dipped in alcohol.
-This will ensure the nozzle remains free of pepper particulates and it helps reduce you accidently touching the tip.
+This will ensure the nozzle remains free of pepper particulates and it helps reduce you accidentally touching the tip.